WayScience/gene_dependency_representations/7.collab-data/README.md

 # Downloading collaborator data

-In this module, we download and test RNA-seq data from a collaborator on the project (Dr. Adam Green) to extend and test real-world applications.
-The get_geo_data.sh script will download this data from the NCBI database.
+In this module, we download and test bulk RNA-seq data from pediatric tumors provided by a collaborator on the project (Dr. Adam Green) to extend and test real-world applications.
+The 'get_geo_data.sh' script will download this data from the NCBI database.

 ## Files Downloaded